Yifei-Liu/academic-kickstart/content/authors/admin/_index.md

 Before Stony Brook, I was a Master's student and research assistant at the [Wuhan National Laboratory for Optoelectronics](http://english.wnlo.hust.edu.cn), advised by [Prof. Ke Zhou](http://faculty.hust.edu.cn/zhouke2/en/index.htm), at [Huazhong University of Science and Technology](http://english.hust.edu.cn).
 There, I focused on the integration of content-based semantic queries in storage systems.

-<b style="color: red;">I am actively seeking an engineering or research role starting summer 2025.</b>
+<b style="color: red;">I am seeking an engineering or research role starting flexibly between May and August 2025.</b>